 The White House History Teacher Institute days are structured to provide a mix of activities including historian lectures, classroom applications, site visits, and presentations from master teachers.
 Participants will be expected to attend all sessions, all day Monday through Friday.
 In past years, the schedule has been 9 am to 3 pm.

 We aim to provide a variety of experiences during the Institute.
 Previously, participants have visited Blair House, participated in Ranger Talks at the Lincoln Memorial, received a private viewing of presidential portraits at the National Portrait Gallery, and had conversations with former White House staff members.

 Exact timing, sessions, speakers, and tours will be set at a later date.

 Does the Institute include a visit to the White House?
 Will I meet the President or First Lady?

 We plan to schedule a tour of the public spaces within the White House for each session, but this cannot be guaranteed and always has the possibility of being cancelled at the last minute due to circumstances outside of our control.
 Please also be aware that even if we tour the mansion, we will not meet the president or first lady.

 What are my responsibilities as a participant?

-Do you offer graduate credits or state certificated PD credits?
+Do you offer graduate credits or state certified PD credits?

 We currently do not offer any graduate credits or official professional development credits.
-Upon completion of the Institute, you will receive a letter acknowledging approximately 35 hours of participation in this program that can be used however you see fit within your district or school.
+Upon completion of the in-person Institute, you will receive a letter acknowledging approximately 40 hours of participation in this program that can be used however you see fit within your district or school.